Blue laws in the United States: Virginia

 In 2014, the General Assembly passed legislation allowing Sunday hunting on private lands.
 On January 16, 2020, James Edmunds, the Virginia Legislative Sportsmen's Caucus Co-Chair Delegate, introduced legislation that would repeal the ban on Sunday hunting in Virginia's public lands.

-The sale of alcohol for off-premises consumption is prohibited between the hours of 12 a.m. and 6 a.m. daily.
 State-run Alcoholic Beverage Control (ABC) stores have limited hours of operation on Sunday.

 Washington

 Historically, off-premises Sunday sales of spirits were banned, and all liquor stores were closed.
 On November 8, 1966, Washington state voters adopted Initiative 229, repealing the so-called "Blue Law," which had been enacted in 1909.
 Consumers still had the option of purchasing beer or wine from grocery stores or on-premises spirits from bars and restaurants.
 In 2005, the state began allowing off-premises spirits sales in select stores on Sundays from noon to 5 p.m.

 On the election of November 8, 2011, voters passed Initiative 1183, which brought several changes to the liquor distribution and retailing system.
 The most significant of these changes were the end to the state monopoly on liquor sales and distribution.
 On June 1, 2012, Washington completed its transition to private liquor sales.
 Under 1183, spirits may only be sold in premises of at least 10,000 sq ft, generally including grocery stores, warehouse clubs, department stores, and some larger specialty shops.

 The sale of alcohol for both on and off-premises consumption is prohibited between the hours of 2 a.m. and 6 a.m. daily.

-New rule‐making by the Washington State Liquor Control Board (WSLCB) based on alcohol sales hour restrictions is being proposed as the model for state licensed Marijuana sales per initiative I-502 as well.
+New rule-making by the Washington State Liquor Control Board (WSLCB) based on alcohol sales hour restrictions is being proposed as the model for state licensed Marijuana sales per initiative I-502 as well.